pankajbi/autobot/README.md

 # pythonautomationframework

-Purpose of this project is to create an automation framework from scratch.
-It provides capabilities of API testing and UI testing.
+Purpose of this project is to automate API and web testing.

-Future scope:
-Database testing
-Performance testing
-Inclusion of AI in testing